Healthy, fulfilled and independent lives

 What we are doing

-In total £75 million is being spent on crucial care services.
+In total £75 million was spent on crucial care services in 2018.

 Wandsworth recently held a ‘Brighter Living’ event to help people find out what support is on offer across the borough.